StuyPulse/cv-edu-2017/README.md

 ![Hue channel color wheel](res/dec-15-hue-channel-wheel.png)

-(1) The hue all over the image is blue, and (2) the hue at the goal is nasty.
-The reflexite may have been dirty or damaged, but it is *not* a solid color.
+(This shows what hue values, displayed as shades of gray, correspond to what colors of the color wheel.)

+Note two things:
+1. the hue all over the image is blue

+2. the hue at the goal is *not* a solid color (greener at the edges and bluer in the middle).
+This is probably because the camera's exposure is too high.

-These are serious problems (note that we get better images than this from the LifeCam), and leads us to a common tool in computer vision for improving image quality: image smoothing.
+These are serious problems (note that we get better images than this with good camera settings), and leads us to a common tool in computer vision for improving image
+quality: image smoothing.

 ### Smoothing an image